-General people did not attach much importance to these small caves – after all India is full with amazing monuments.
-But Mr. Wakankar had seen similar landscape in Italy and France and supposed that this looks like a suitable place where to look for artefacts left by ancient people.
+General people did not attach much importance to these small caves – after all, India is full of amazing monuments.
+But Mr. Wakankar had seen a similar landscape in Italy and France and supposed that this looks like a suitable place where to look for artifacts left by ancient people.

-Wakankar and his students copied the drawings accurately and presented them in international conferences in France and United States.
-The real value of this discovery though was realised later, in the 1970s when more scientists visited Bhimbetka.
+Wakankar and his students copied the drawings accurately and presented them in international conferences in France and the United States.
+The real value of this discovery though was realized later, in the 1970s when more scientists visited Bhimbetka.

 Description of area

 The largest Indian gallery of prehistoric art is spread over wide, roughly 40 km² large area.
 Thus far there have been found some 760 caves on seven hills and more than 500 of these caves contain paintings and other artwork.
 The largest number of caves is on Bhimbetka Hill – 243 caves and Lakha Juar – 178 caves.